thliebig/openEMS-Project/doc-src/concepts/csxcad.rst

 Python
 """""""

-Unfortunately, none of the functions above have been implemented in Python.
+Unfortunately, with the exception to STL, none of the functions above have been implemented in Python.
-To import an external model, one uses an alternative method :meth:`~CSXCAD.CSProperties.CSProperties.AddPolyhedronReader` from :class:`~CSXCAD.CSProperties.CSProperties`::
+To import an external STL model, one uses an alternative method :meth:`~CSXCAD.CSProperties.CSProperties.AddPolyhedronReader` from :class:`~CSXCAD.CSProperties.CSProperties`::